sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 You can no longer rely on that and should always specify templates that exist.

 ## Deprecated AbstractAdmin methods
-- `buildBreacrumbs` is deprecated, and no replacement is given, it will become an internal method.
+- `buildBreadcrumbs` is deprecated, and no replacement is given, it will become an internal method.
 - `getBreadcrumbs` is deprecated in favor of the homonym method of the `sonata.admin.breadcrumbs_builder` service.
 - The breadcrumbs builder accessors are deprecated, the `sonata.admin.breadcrumbs_builder` service should be used directly instead.